Zettelkasten-Method/zettelkasten.de/content/posts/2022/02/concepts-sohnke-ahrens-explained.md

 ## Note categories named and unnamed

-Ahrens discusses five categories of notes: three main descriptive categories of notes:  _fleeting notes_, _permanent notes_ and _project notes_; and two subcategories of permanent notes: _literature notes_ and _Zettels_, although the term _Zettel_ occurs nowhere in Ahrens (Ahrens,  41).
+Ahrens discusses five categories of notes: three main descriptive categories of notes:  _fleeting notes_, _permanent notes_ and _project notes_; and two subcategories of permanent notes, _literature notes_ and _Zettels_, although the term _Zettel_ occurs nowhere in Ahrens (Ahrens,  41).
 Italicized terms are defined in "Note categories in detail" below, after some remarks on the components of a Zettekasten and on workflow in the Zettelkasten Method according to Ahrens.

 ## Zettelkasten components